PhD students are required to complete a number of research-related requirements. All students are required to:

 - Register for and participate in the Doctoral Research Forum each quarter (SPHSC 567).

-- Attend the weekly Seminars in Hearing and Communication Sciences series (SHACS).
+- Attend the monthly Seminars in Hearing and Communication Sciences lecture series (SHACS).

 - Conduct supervised research by the end of the first year in the program.